djaus2/PhotoTimingDjaus/README.md

   - A Console app that does the image stiching.
 Also called by VideoSticher apps to do such
 - VideoStitcherWPFApp
   - Earlier version of WPF app. _Don't use._
+- VideoStitcherWPFAppV2
+  - **This is a WPF app so runs on a Windows desktop.**  _A Phone version may follow._
-- VideoStitcherWPFAppV2 ..
+- VideoStitcherWPFAppV3 ..
 Use this
-  - **This is a WPF app so runs on a Windows desktop.**  _A Phone version may follow._
+  - Can load previous stitched file but timing doesn't work for that (2Do)

 ## 2Dos
 A few issues remain but getting there.